 Day 1: Dijon – Beaune | 40-45km

-Our services begin on day 1 at 10 am at Dijon SNCF railway station.
+Our services begin on day 1 at 9 am at the luggage or bike drop-off point in Dijon (the exact address will be indicated in your travel documents).
 On request, we can book the previous night’s accommodation for you in Dijon.

 Rendezvous in Dijon, the start and endpoint of this Burgundy bicycle tour.
 Today’s route is a full day of riding, but the last day of the tour is much shorter, offering plenty of time to discover the capital of Burgundy.
 The route leaves town and heads south in the direction of some very prestigious vineyards.
 You ride through the heart of vineyards that make wines regarded by many as priceless, discovering two major players in the world of wine: Vougeot and Vosne Romanée.
 Tonight’s accommodation is a comfortable 3* hotel in one of the most beautiful towns in Burgundy, Beaune.
 The local gastronomy and the many great restaurants offer a perfect opportunity to sample the region’s culinary delights.